Learn What It Means to be a Wolverine

 • College Preparatory Academics

-Belen Jesuit is one of the state’s best college preparatory schools and has been ranked among the nation’s top 50 Catholic high schools by The Cardinal Newman Society.
-Belen is also ranked as the best all-boys high school in Florida by Niche.
-Our classes vary from Latin American History to Anatomy and Physiology to Mandarin to Philosophy.
+Belen Jesuit is one of the state’s best college preparatory schools and is among the nation’s top Catholic high schools.
+Niche also ranked Belen as the best all-boys high school in Florida.
+Our classes range from Latin American History to Anatomy and Physiology, as well as Mandarin and Philosophy.

-The state-of-the-art Roberto C. Goizueta Innovation Center exposes students to a rigorous STEAM program that can prepare students to become problem-solvers in a global society, preparing them for the 21st-century workforce.
+The state-of-the-art Roberto C. Goizueta Innovation Center exposes students to a rigorous STEAM program that prepares them to become problem-solvers in a global society, equipping them for the 21st-century workforce.
 The Innovation Center is also home to Engineering courses and Robotics teams.

-Each year Belen sends 100% of its graduates off to colleges all over the United States and abroad.
+Each year, Belen sends 100% of its graduates to colleges all over the United States and abroad.
 Universities such as Penn, Yale, Princeton, Brown, Columbia, Dartmouth, Georgetown, Fordham, and many others have Belen alumni walking their hallways and gracing their classrooms.
-In addition, Belen ranks as the number one college preparatory school in the nation to send student-athletes to the Ivy League.
-Our goal is to help each student find the college that is right for him.
+We aim to help each student find the right college for him.

 • Belen Faculty